Send the link below via email or IMCopy

 This must be completed during your

-first semester.
 Students will not be allowed to register for classes their second semester until this requirement is fulfilled.

 Please forward a copy of your completion record to firstname.lastname@example.org and keep a copy for your records.